Cloufield/GWASTutorial/04_Data_QC/README.md

 ```

 ### IBD / PI_HAT
-`--genome` invokes an IBS/IBD computation.
+`--genome` will estimate IBS/IBD.
 Usually for this analysis, we need to prune our data first since the strong LD will cause bias in the results.
-(This step is extremelly computationally intensive, so we only calculate  IBD for the first 1000 samples)
+(This step is extremelly computationally intensive)

-Combined with the `--extract` and `--keep` option, we can run:
+Combined with the `--extract`, we can run:

 ```bash
 plink \
         --bfile ${genotypeFile} \